 We’ve already talked about exploring some of the top local customers, but there is another way to increase the odds of a microgreens business succeeding.
 That’s to tailor the crops to meet the demands of a local market instead of trying to raise a variety of the top microgreens people commonly seek.

 Visit area restaurants to find out what types of microgreens are already easily available in the area and which ones are hard to find.
 The trick here is to focus on the ones other providers are not currently offering.
 Since the growing cycles of microgreens are so short, it’s generally not complicated to start seeds that will provide a more profitable crop quickly.
+But be aware, that some of these more exotic varieties can also be much more challenging to grow.
+If you are going to go this route, plan for lots of experimentation and crop failures along the way.
+And also be prepared to charge high prices for these premium varieties.

 Remember that needs and tastes are constantly evolving.
 That means a microgreen that’s in demand during the spring months may not be popular during hotter summer weather.
 While most prefer to grow the same microgreens, generating top profits will require following current trends and providing the produce as it’s needed by buyers in the area.